This popular series is made possible by The Assisi Foundation of Memphis, Inc.

-Leading this session will be our recent ChangeMakers podcast guest, Deb Macfarlan Enright, Ed.
-D, who will be presenting on the topic of “Managing Board Engagement,” then participating in a panel discussion with nonprofit leaders, who will be sharing additional thoughts, tips and best practices.
-A few of the topics we’ll cover are:
+Leading this session is our recent ChangeMakers podcast guest, Deb Macfarlan Enright, Ed.
+D, who presented on the topic of “Managing Board Engagement,” then participating in a panel discussion with nonprofit leaders, who will be sharing additional thoughts, tips and best practices.
+A few of the topics they covered:

 o Building the Board

 Deb founded The Macfarlan Group to work with those who seek to improve the world through the skillful disruption of the status quo.